 - 5.1 Use good laboratory practices throughout the test procedure.
-Follow the test procedure carefully and observe all precautionary measures. - 5.2 An MSDS, information, and assistance may be obtained by calling 1-800-225-1480 or 1-978-232-6000.
-Alternately, visit the website at www.thermo.com/waterapps.
-Search on "AC2095". - 5.3 This method does not address all safety issues associated with its use.
+Follow the test procedure carefully and observe all precautionary measures. - Information and assistance may be obtained by calling Technical Support in US at 1-800-225-1480 or 1-978-232-6000.
+An MSDS and other information are also available on the Internet.
+Go to www.thermo.com/waterapps and search on "AC2009". - 5.3 This method does not address all safety issues associated with its use.
 The laboratory is responsible for maintaining a safe work environment and a current awareness file of OSHA regulations regarding the safe handling of all chemicals.
 Additional information on laboratory safety can be found in Ref.
-16.3
+16.2